Spotless crake | Pūweto

 Threats and conservation

-Habitat loss through destruction of the vast majority of lowland wetlands for agriculture is presumed to have had a significant impact on spotless crakes.
+Habitat loss through the destruction of the vast majority of lowland wetlands for agriculture is presumed to have had a significant impact on spotless crakes.
 It was previously given the conservation status of Relict (i.e. occupying less than 10% of its original range) due to more than 90% of New Zealand’s wetlands having been converted to farmland and towns.
-Introduced predators are likely to prey on crakes.
+Spotless crakes are preyed upon by introduced mammalian predators, particularly cats.
 The presence of spotless crakes in dry forest on predator-free islands suggests they may have formerly used a wider range of habitats.

 Breeding

 Spotless crakes are monogamous and territorial.
-When nesting in wetlands, the nest of woven grass and sedge leaves is raised 30–50 cm above water level, often in a clump of Carex sedge.
-Several nest-like platforms are often built near the actual nest.
+When nesting in wetlands, the nest of woven grass and broken sedge leaves is built 30–70 cm above water level, often in a clump of Carex sedge.
+Several nest-like platforms are often built near the actual nest, and are used for brooding chicks.
 The clutch of 2–5 cream coloured eggs is laid from late August to January and incubated by both parents for 20–22 days.
 The chicks remain in the nest for up to 4 days and are cared for by both parents for 4–5 months.
 Chicks are capable of catching live prey from 3 days old.

 Behaviour and ecology